1. ENTIRE AGREEMENT

 In extenuating circumstances where evidence is supplied in writing, a refund may be considered at the discretion of the General Manager.
 This must be submitted within four (4) weeks of the course end date.

 Please note: Refunds will be processed back in the same way the payment was received (i.e. credit card back onto the same credit card).

 Enrolment changes where a refund is not required:

 - You may replace an existing student booking with another eligible student up to two (2) working days prior to the course commencement.
 If less than two (2) working days’ notice is provided, a change fee of $50.00 AUD will be applied.

-- Where a resit has been granted for a high-risk work licence, the first attempt is complimentary and where the student is unable to attend an attempt within the required time frame, a refund will not be granted (see section 4.2 under ‘Competency-Based Training and Assessment’ for further clarification)
+- Where a resit has been granted for a high-risk work licence, the first attempt is complimentary and where the student is unable to attend an attempt within the required time frame, a refund will not be granted (see section 4.2 under ‘Site Skills -Based Training and Assessment’ for further clarification)

 - Attempt 1: included in the initial course cost

 - Attempt 3: subject to $200.00 AUD fee